Jenny9197/TalkToMe-project-ver-TS-/README.md

 Jan 27 ~ Feb 11
 ```
-Except focusing on error, try to convert from JS to TS
+Except focusing on error, try to convert all files from JS to TS
+This part is only concentrated on Back-end.
 ```

-Feb 12 pre-plan
+Feb 13
 ```
-error fixed
-learn web crawler
+All errors caught and solved.
+TS files are completely done.
 ```